-ATM90E26 Utility Grade Energy Monitor in a FeatherwingDesigned by Whatnick INC, Ships from Australia
+ATM90E26 Utility Grade Energy Monitor in a FeatherwingDesigned by Whatnick INC in Australia

 NOTE: Please only use a maximum of 12VAC rms transformer with the featherwing to avoid LDO overheating.
 LiPo may also be needed for high/continuous wifi usage since LDO voltage may sag.
 What is it?...Read More…